 Nope.
 In fact, it’s best to leave the ring in your vagina as much as possible.
 NuvaRing is designed to be worn all the time, including during sex.
-If it bothers you or your partner, move the ring around until it feels comfortable.
+If it bothers you or your partner, try moving the ring around until it feels comfortable.

 If you do take the ring out during sex, rinse it in cool water and put it back in when you’re done.
-Just make sure you don’t forget to put it back in.
-If you leave it out for more than 2 days you won’t be protected from pregnancy.
+Just make sure you remember to put it back in.
+If you leave the ring out for more than 2 days, you won’t be protected from pregnancy.

 What do I do if I want to get pregnant?

-If you decide you want to get pregnant, just take your ring out and toss it.
-That’s it; you’re ready to try to get pregnant.
+If you decide you want to get pregnant, just take your ring out and throw it away.